-- 9.5 Water Tariff for Un-metered Connections in JJ Resettlement Colonies and Rural Areas: Water charges are applicable on assumed average of 10 KL Per month per floor for unmetered water connections in JJ resettlement colonies.
-For unmetered water connections in case of rural areas assumed average 25 KL per month per connection is charged.
-Water consumption rates and service charge are levied slab- wise.
+- 60 per cent of water consumption charges are recoverable towards Sewerage Maintenance Charge from such colonies/areas where sewerage services have been provided / maintained by the Delhi Jal Board. - In case of bulk connection for a colony / group housing society serving a number of residential premises, water charges will be worked out as per residential unit-wise at the domestic rates applicable from time to time. - 15.5 Water Tariff for Un-metered Connections in JJ Resettlement Colonies and Rural Areas: Water charges are applicable on assumed average of 10 KL Per month per floor for unmetered water connection in JJ resettlement colonies.
+For Unmetered water connections in case of rural areas assumed average 25 KL per month per connection is charged.
+Water consumption rates and service charge are levied slabwise.
 Sewerage maintenance charge is also recoverable, if sewerage services are being managed by Delhi Jal Board.
-Besides above, water cess is recoverable from all consumers at the rates determined by the Central Government from time to time. - 9.6 All domestic consumers of Delhi Jal Board consuming water up to 20 KL per month and having functional water meters are being given 100% subsidy and fully exempted from payment of water bill including all components namely, water charges, sewerage maintenance charge, service charges, meter rent (wherever applicable) and cess w.e.f.
+Besides above, water cess is recoverable from all consumers at the rates determined by the Central Government from time to time. - 15.6 All domestic consumers of Delhi Jal Board consuming water up to 20 KL per month and having functional water meters are being given 100% subsidy and fully exempted from payment of water bill including all components namely, water charges, sewerage maintenance charge, service charges, meter rent (wherever applicable) and cess w.e.f.
 01.03.2015.

-9.7 Water Tariff w.e.f.
+15.7 Water Tariff w.e.f.
 01.02.2018 is as under: -